-Newly published, the current edition of The Strad Directory is as indispensable as ever.
-It provides you with everything you
+Newly published for 2020, the latest edition of The Strad Directory is as indispensable as ever remaining an essential and